 22 Wedding Saving Tips to Save You £5,000 (or more!)

-From saving £3,000-10,000 just by being smart when choosing your date and location to saving more than £5,000 with some DIY and clever choices with your wedding suppliers, there’s a saving trick in here for every couple.
+From saving £3,000-10,000 just by being smart when choosing your date and location, to saving more than £5,000 with some DIY and clever supplier choices.
+We have wedding saving tips for every couple.

 Set the Date and Location Strategically

 If you haven’t set the date yet, you can find HUGE savings by cleverly avoiding the most popular seasons, day of the week, and city.
 Don’t be turned off by the idea of an off-peak wedding, it will be beautiful and lovely no matter when it is!

 1. Save £1,679 by avoiding a Saturday wedding: